teemods/ddnet-skeleton-readme/README.md

 ## Tips about Development

 - Do not change manually the pPlayer->m_Team otherwise will bug using 0.7 version.
-Also do not use SetTeam function directly.
-Use and adapt the game controller DoTeamChange() instead.
+Use SetTeam to force team change.
+If the objetive is not to force.
+Use the game controller DoTeamChange() instead.